-During harvest season you can progressively receive the quantity of harvest that you are reserving now: a minimum of 3 and a maximum of 9 boxes.
+During the season, you will be able to receive the harvest that you are reserving now: a minimum of 3 and a maximum of 9 boxes.
 Once you paid for the adoption, you will be able to plan your shipments from your user account.
 Shipping format: __3.5kg box of oranges__ * Navelinas (December - January): slightly protruding navel; oval shape; very juicy; easy to peel; balanced flavour between bitter and sweet * Salustianas (January): medium sized; flattened round shape; few pips.
-Perfect for a juice with a great balance between sweet and bitter * Navel de Foyos (January-February): It is large, round, with rough, thick skin and intense orange color * Lane Lates (January - March): round shape; thin skin; medium sized; deep orange colour * Farming in transition to organic farming since 2021 * They are not treated with wax or preservatives (you can use the peel) * Harvest on request, shipped without wax or preservative treatments in a cardboard box without plastics * We do not store the fruit in cold chambers, they go directly from the tree to your doorstep * The box includes some extra fruits, in case some of them arrive damaged * Our trees are not a screw factory: each fruit is unique in appearance and size * One kilo contains between 4 and 6 fruits (the box contains between 12 and 18 fruits depending on the size) * If you keep them in a fresh and airy place, they can last 15 days in good condition (if you want them to last longer, you can keep them in the fridge)
+Perfect for a juice with a great balance between sweet and bitter * Navel de Foyos (January-February): It is large, round, with rough, thick skin and intense orange color * Lane Lates (January - March): round shape; thin skin; medium sized; deep orange colour * Farming in transition to organic farming since 2021 * They are not treated with wax or preservatives (you can use the peel) * Harvest on request, shipped without wax or preservative treatments in a cardboard box without plastics * We do not store the fruit in cold chambers, they go directly from the tree to your doorstep * Our trees are not a screw factory: each fruit is unique in appearance and size * One kilo contains between 4 and 6 fruits (the box contains between 12 and 18 fruits depending on the size) * If you keep them in a fresh and airy place, they can last 15 days in good condition (if you want them to last longer, you can keep them in the fridge)

 When will you receive it?

 We harvest our oranges from December to March.
 The exact dates may vary depending on the weather in each season.